PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Downloads
 ^^^^^^^^^

-Download data helps you learn which files people pick from your site — be it a white paper, a case study, or a guide in pdf.
+Download data helps you learn which files people pick from your site — be it a white paper, a case study, or a guide in PDF.
 Piwik PRO will automatically track clicks on such links as `Downloads`, and reports them in `Downloads` report.

-Our JS tracker is able to recognize when a click on a link is a download link.
+Our JS Tracking Client is able to recognize when a click on a link is a download.

-It will automatically recognize such when a clicked link contains one of following file extensions (extensions starts with "``.``" character and one of following characters sets):
+It will automatically recognize such when a clicked link contains one of following file extensions (extensions starts with "``.``" character and one of following character sets):

 .. note::
   7z, aac, apk, arc, arj, asf, asx, avi, azw3, bin, bz, bz2, csv, deb, dmg, doc, docx, epub, exe, flv, gif, gz, gzip, hqx, ibooks, jar, jpg, jpeg, js, mp2, mp3, mp4, mpg, mpeg, mobi, mov, movie, msi, msp, odb, odf, odg, ods, odt, ogg, ogv, pdf, phps, png, ppt, pptx, qt, qtm, ra, ram, rar, rpm, sea, sit, tar, tbz, tbz2, tgz, torrent, txt, wav, wma, wmv, wpd, xls, xlsx, xml, z, zip